MIDASverse/MIDASpy/README.md

 ## Overview

-**MIDASpy** is a Python class for multiply imputing missing data using MIDAS, a deep learning method based on denoising autoencoder neural networks.
+**MIDASpy** is a Python package for multiply imputing missing data using deep learning methods.
 The **MIDASpy** algorithm offers significant accuracy and efficiency advantages over other multiple imputation strategies, particularly when applied to large datasets with complex features.
 In addition to implementing the algorithm, the class contains functions for processing data before and after model training, running imputation model diagnostics, generating multiple completed datasets, and estimating regression models on these datasets.

 For an implementation in R, see our **rMIDAS** repository [here](https://github.com/MIDASverse/rMIDAS).

 ## Background on MIDAS

-For more information on the MIDAS method, see:
+For more information on MIDAS, the method underlying the software, see:

 Lall, Ranjit, and Thomas Robinson.
 2020.
 “Applying the MIDAS Touch: How to Handle Missing Values in Large and Complex Data.”
 APSA Preprints.